 - As soon as the rolls are baked, turn them out onto a wire rack.
 It is advisable to remove them from the tin as soon as they bake as it is easy to remove them while they are still hot.
 Once cooled down, the coffee filing that has oozed to the bottom of the cake tin will make your rolls stick to the tin, hence I prefer to remove mine white they are still hot.
 Cut a small hole in the piping bag filled with the cream cheese glaze.
 Pipe the glaze all over the top of the rolls.
 Use a spatula to smoothen it out.

-Let the rolls cool to room temperature before serving.
+Let the coffee rolls cool to room temperature before serving.
 The rolls are delicious when they are still warm too.

 - This recipe uses instant yeast.
 Instant yeast is slightly different than active yeast.
 They are both dried yeast but instant yeast does not require activation.
 Activation is a process of mixing the yeast with lukewarm liquid (either milk or water) until let it rest until it turns frothy before adding other ingredients.